saitaiky/notebook/docs/docs/aws/database/dynamoDB.md

 ### Parallel scans

-:::caution `FilterExpression` won't improve your performance Keep in mind that `Scan` api with `FilterExpression`  won't improve the preformance of retrieving data, because a filter expression is applied after a Scan finishes, but before the results are returned.
+:::warning `FilterExpression` won't improve your performance Keep in mind that `Scan` api with `FilterExpression`  won't improve the preformance of retrieving data, because a filter expression is applied after a Scan finishes, but before the results are returned.
 Therefore, a Scan consumes the same amount of read capacity, regardless of whether a filter expression is present.
 :::